OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-reactive.md

 The goal for the Data Grid Reactive component is to help you develop applications that need data visualization and manipulation features that are not currently covered by other components.

 -->

-You can also check out a quick Data Grid tutorial [here](https://www.youtube.com/watch?v=OFXOPrkRlrI)